obriencj/obriencj.github.io/source/projects/motorcycle/index.md

 decription: "About my Suzuki TU250x, the Tux, and my Honda VT500FT, Uggo"
 keywords: "tu250x, suzuki, vt500ft, honda, tux, uggo, motorcycle, projects"
 date: 2014-07-24 00:00:00 -0500
-updated: 2014-08-31
+updated: 2015-01-22 00:01 -0500
 comments: false

 ---

 I currently own two motorcycles.
 I most frequently ride a fantastic piece of Japanese machinery, the Suzuki TU250x.
-I've recently picked up a beater/project bike.
-A 1984 Honda VT500FT.
-It's in rough condition, but it was inexpensive.
-I think it will be a lot of fun to fix.
+I've recently picked up a beater/project bike, a 1984 Honda VT500FT.
+It's in rough condition, but it was inexpensive and I think it will be a lot of fun to fix.

 ## 2013 Suzuki TU250x, Tux